 If you were involved in a car accident, you would also need to contact your own insurance company.
 Your attorney can usually handle this on your behalf.

-Your insurance company may cover some of your damages while waiting for the at-fault driver’s insurance company to pay you what you deserve.
+Your insurance company may cover some of your financial damages while waiting for the at-fault driver’s insurance company to pay you what you deserve.

 File an Insurance Claim